metti/stg/doc/stgdiff.md

 *   `-t|--times`: print duration of ABI parsing, comparison and reporting.

+*   `--process-dwarf`: enable DWARF processing, when reading ELF files.
+For other formats this options does nothing.

 ## Return code

 If input files' ABIs are equivalent, `stgdiff` will return 0.
 Otherwise: